getreu/tp-note/docs/source/tpnote--manpage.md

 # EXIT STATUS

-Normally the exit status is '`0`' when the note file was processed without error or '`1`' otherwise.
+The exit status is '`0`' when the note file was processed without error or '`1`' otherwise.
 If Tp-Note can not read or write its configuration file, the exit status is '`5`'.